Irina Deleanu

-Irina Deleanu (born 12 November 1975) is a Romanian individual rhythmic gymnast.
+Irina Deleanu (born 12 November 1975) is a Romanian individual retired rhythmic gymnast.
 She is currently the president of the Romanian Rhythmic Gymnastics Federation.

 Career

 In the 1992 World Championships, she won the bronze medal in rope.
 She retired from the sport in 1993.
 An annual rhythmic gymnastics competition held in Bucharest is named after her, The Irina Deleanu Cup.

 Suspension

 The FIG initiated disciplinary proceedings against Irina Deleanu on 12 March 2012 at the request of the Cyprus Gymnastics Federation damaging the reputation of Cypriot gymnast Chrystalleni Trikomiti, following comments that she made during a television interview with regard to the judging at the Rhythmic Gymnastics qualifying event for London 2012, which took place in January 2012.
 Deleanu was suspended of her membership of the Technical Committee of the European Gymnastics Union from the date of the said decision until 31 December 2016.
 The length of the suspension was later reduced until the end of December 2015.